 Disadvantages of Credit Cards

 The cost of borrowing on credit cards is high, very high.
-According to CreditCards.com, the average credit card interest rate in May 2021 was 16.15%.
+Forbes said the average credit card interest rate in May 2023 was 24.76%.

 It’s these expensive interest rates that make it difficult for people to pay off their debt and get out of the vicious cycle of living paycheck to paycheck.
 The best way to avoid credit card debt is to buy things with money you have, not other people’s money.